 Mastercard holds the cleaner structural position, with the lead spread across growth and profitability.
-Philip Morris International does not offset that deficit through any equally strong structural edge elsewhere.
+Philip Morris International still has the edge on valuation, which keeps the comparison from looking entirely one-sided.
 The market setup is currently leaning toward Philip Morris International, which does not confirm the structural lead.
 That leaves a split case: the structural lead stays with Mastercard, but the market is not currently confirming it.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the S&P 500 universe, making them directly comparable.